Do you see a swarm of flies bugging your horse all the time? Well, it’s about time you invest in a fly mask for horses.

 Fly masks are just like most masks, but with a few exceptions.
 They are mostly made from soft materials like mesh and nylon and serve to protect a horse’s eyes, ears, and muzzle from flies.

 But why are they important?

 But that’s not all.
 Fly masks also protect them against sunburns.
 During summer months, when sunlight is particularly harsh, your horse’s sensitive areas can get sunburnt.
-Sunburns are common on the face of a horse as it can be quite sensitive.
+Sunburns are common on horse’s face as it can be quite sensitive.
 However, fly masks that cover the whole face protect it against the sun.

 How to Choose the Right Fly Masks for Horses?

-Choosing the right mask isn’t easy.
+Choosing the best fly mask isn’t easy.
 In fact, there are lots of factors that you’ll need to consider.
 While compiling our list of the best fly masks for horses, we kept in mind all of the factors in this list.